antjowie/Axios-Framework/README.md

 ## What does it do
 The framework serves a role in the following subjects:
-> Progress of these subject are being followed at the [projects page](https://antjowie.github.io/projects/axios-framework/).
+> Progress of these subject are being followed at the [project's page](https://antjowie.github.io/projects/axios-framework/).
 This list could be outdated.
-For the latest changes, check the [projects page](https://antjowie.github.io/projects/axios-framework/).
+For the latest changes, check the [project's page](https://antjowie.github.io/projects/axios-framework/).
 - **Game instance**
     - Manage user settings
     - Manage (de)initialization of modules